junxit/us-congress-bills-110/metadata.md

 - 2007-05-17 — Introduced in Senate
 - 2007-05-17 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S6312)
 - 2007-05-17 — Sponsor introductory remarks on measure.
 (CR S6312-6313)
+- 2007-09-27 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR H12314)
+- 2007-09-27 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR H12314)
+- 2007-09-27 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S12314-12315)
+- 2007-09-27 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S12314-12315)